 - studying the unique Baikal’s flora and fauna.

-- to work out a route of popular scientific expedition together with Russian Travel Geek and specialists from Special Protected Natural Areas;
+- to work out a route of popular scientific expedition together with Russian Travel Geek and specialists from Special Protected Natural Area «Zapovednoe Pribaikalye»;

 What was done:

-- the organizers arranged the route «Bear Shore» together with the specialists from the reserve «Zapovednoye Pribaikaliye»;
+- the organizers made the route «Bear Shore» together with the specialists from the reserve «Zapovednoe Pribaikalye»;

-- 10-22 of June, 2018, Lake Baikal Foundation and Russian Travel Geek conducted a scientific expedition in the Baikal region.
-This was be the first scientific expedition for brown bears counting on the territory of the reserve «Zapovednoye Pribaikaliye», in which tourists took part.
+- 10-22 June 2018 Lake Baikal Foundation and Russian Travel Geek conducted a scientific expedition in the Baikal region.
+This was the first scientific expedition for brown bears counting in the reserve «Zapovednoe Pribaikalye», in which tourists took part.
 The expedition went through the territory of the largest intercontinental concentration of the brown bear – the Baikal National Park and the Baikal-Lensky Nature Reserve.

-- The tourists immersed into the Baikal’s historical past and wildlife and introduced to true scientific expeditionary life.
+- the tourists immersed into the Baikal’s historical past and wildlife and were introduced to true scientific expeditionary life.
 It was proved that scientific tourism can be developed in the Baikal region;

-Lake Baikal Foundation gives big thanks to Russian Travel Geek team and to Svetlana Babina, deputy head of the reserve «Zapovednoye Pribaikaliye».
+Lake Baikal Foundation gives big thanks to Russian Travel Geek team and to Svetlana Babina, deputy head of the reserve «Zapovednoe Pribaikalye».